 Their main downside might be their lack of support and that they have thick soles (about 10 mm thick).
 However, they’re still an excellent budget-friendly alternative for deadlifting shoes.

-But, if I get to pick a winner, I’d pick the Sabo Deadlift Shoe as the best shoes for deadlifts.
-From the thin flat sole to the ankle and midfoot straps, it has everything you might be looking for in deadlift shoes.
+But, if I get to pick a winner, I’d pick the Sabo Deadlift Shoes as the best deadlift shoes.
+From the thin flat sole to the ankle and midfoot straps, they have everything you might be looking for in deadlifting shoes.

-However, if you’re on a budget, you should go for Converse Chuck Taylors.
-A lot of lifters swear that it works flawlessly for them without costing an arm and a leg!
+However, if you’re looking for the best shoes for deadlifts that won’t break the bank, go for Converse Chuck Taylors.
+Many lifters swear that they work flawlessly for them without costing an arm and a leg!